Wendy Hughes

 Wendy Hughes (29 July 1952 – 8 March 2014) was an Australian actress known for her work in theatre, film and television.
-Her career spanned more than forty years and established her reputation as one of Australia's finest and most prolific actors.
+Her career spanned more than 40 years and established her reputation as one of Australia's finest and most prolific actors.
 In her later career she acted in Happy New Year along with stars Peter Falk and Charles Durning.
 In 1993 she played Dr. Carol Blythe, M. E. in Homicide: Life on the Street.
 In the late 1990s, she starred in State Coroner and Paradise Road.

+Early life

+Born in Melbourne to English parents, her father was born in Lancashire, but had relocated to Australia at the outbreak of World War II, where he served in the RAAF.
+He met her mother in London shortly after the war ended and they moved to Melbourne.
+Her father worked as a plasterer, and Wendy was raised in the suburb of Alphington.

+Hughes originally studied ballet in Melbourne but, during her teenage years, she turned her focus to acting.
+She received a scholarship to attend National Institute of Dramatic Art (NIDA) and graduated from a two year course there in 1970.

 Career

-Born in Melbourne, Australia to English-born parents, Hughes originally studied to become a ballerina but during her teenage years she turned her focus to acting and later graduated from the National Institute of Dramatic Art (NIDA) and, after honing her skills with the Melbourne Theatre Company, had her first film role in Petersen (1974).
-During the early 1970s she also had her first television parts, including appearing in Power Without Glory, a television series first broadcast in 1976.
+Hughes' first television work was in Homicide; she had six guest roles in the show between 1967-73 playing different characters.
+She appeared in the pilot for The Group in the character of 'Laura' but was unable to continue with the show as she won the lead in Butterflies are Free at Melbourne's Playbox.
+Continuing to hone her skills with the Melbourne Theatre Company, she had her first film role in Petersen (1974).
+She later featured in the adaptation of Power Without Glory, a series first broadcast in 1976.

 Called "one of the most important players in the development and productivity of Australian film", Hughes worked closely with prominent Australian artists such as the cinematographer John Seale and the writers David Williamson and Bob Ellis.
 She was one of the leading players in the 1970s' "New Australian Film" renaissance.